Leaflet Distribution TW3

 The TW3 postcode covers the area of Hounslow.
 It neighbours on Heston in the North, Feltham in the West, Twickenham in the South and Isleworth in the East.

-For a London suburb it is a relatively densely populated are with few green spaces.
+For a London suburb it has a high population density are with few green spaces.
 Lampton Park, Inwood Park and Hownslow Bowls Club are the three substantial green areas within the borders of the postcode.

 Thornbury Park, Murray Park, Beaversfield Park and Hounslow Heath are park that are either located directly on the border of TW3 or within a 5 minute walking distance from it.